fossasia/phimpme-android/README.md

 8. To Build the app, go to *Build>Make Project* (or alternatively press the Make Project icon in the toolbar).

-9. If the app was built succesfully, you can test it by running it on either a real device or an emulated one by going to *Run>Run 'app'* or presing the Run icon in the toolbar.
+9. If the app was built succesfully, you can test it by running it on either a real device or an emulated one by going to *Run>Run 'app'* or pressing the Run icon in the toolbar.

 10. **To enable the sharing features to different account, add API_KEY/ APP_ID associated with accounts**.
 Add the Keys in `constant.java` and `strings.xml`.
 Following are the links of developer pages of account.
 Go there to create apps and get keys.
     * Facebook: https://developers.facebook.com